Azure integration

 You can add one or more than one integration.
 The same policies are pushed to all the integrations.

-To verify the integration, check the rules in your security policy in Azure.
+To verify the integration, check the rules in your Azure security policy.